 b.
-Section 42 (m)(2)(D) provides that in order for a project to receive an allocation of tax credits through the issuance of tax exempt volume limited bonds, the governmental unit
+Section 42 (m)(2)(D) provides that in order for a project to receive an allocation of tax credits through the issuance of tax exempt volume limited bonds, the governmental unit that issues the bonds (or on behalf of which the bonds were issued) must make a determination that the credit amount to be claimed does not exceed the amount necessary

-7 Tax exempt volume limited bonds are "residential rental bonds" that are taken into account under the state ceiling on the aggregate face amount of tax exempt private activity bonds pursuant to Section 146 of the Internal Revenue Code.
+&lt;sup>7 Tax exempt volume limited bonds are "residential rental bonds" that are taken into account under the state ceiling on the aggregate face amount of tax exempt private activity bonds pursuant to Section 146 of the Internal Revenue Code.
 Residential rental bonds are exempt facility bonds issued pursuant to Section 142(d) of the Internal Revenue Code to finance a qualified residential rental project.
-8 As required by Minn.
-Stat. § 462A.222, subd.
-(3)(d) residential rental housing projects financed with an allocation of tax-exempt bonds under chapter 474A are the highest strategic priority, and such developments are therefore not required to meet a separate strategic priority threshold.

-that issues the bonds (or on behalf of which the bonds were issued) must make a determination that the credit amount to be claimed does not exceed the amount necessary for the financial feasibility of the project and its viability as a qualified low income housing project throughout the credit period.
+for the financial feasibility of the project and its viability as a qualified low income housing project throughout the credit period.

-For projects to which the Minnesota Housing QAP applies, the determination by the issuer must be made in a manner consistent with Minnesota Housing's QAP and Housing Tax Credit Program Procedural Manual.
+For projects to which the Minnesota Housing QAP applies, the determination by the issuer must be made in a manner consistent with (Minnesota Housing's QAP and Housing Tax Credit Program Procedural Manual.
 Section 42 requires that the issuer evaluation must consider: